 Olakira Migration Camp follows the massive herds of wildebeest to two spectacular locations in the north and south of the Serengeti National Park.
 Olakira’s tents have been cleverly designed so that a portion of the tent boasts a 270-degree view from beneath a meshed net area.
 Staff will offer each night where you would like to sleep.

 For our 5 night stay we left the bed in the star gazing area and not once were we disappointed.
 If it wasn’t the stars we were gazing at it was the slow, ephemeral grey ghosts that slipped past our tent – one so close I could have touched her.
 The design is simple yet highly effective and allows for easy access to the bathroom.
-Night sounds were constant but dominated by a Hyena kill close by that produced a cacophony of sound.
+Night sounds were constant but dominated by a Hyena kill close by that produced a cacophony of sound and kept us riveted and awake for several hours but we loved imagining what was going on.

 Tubu Tree Camp -Botswana